KettleMC-Network/kettlemc-rules/jet/README.md

 3. World & Bases
    ↳ 3.0 - Each team must place a clearly visible sign in their base listing all team members.
    ↳ 3.1 - Chunks may only be loaded by players.
-      ↳ 3.1.1 - After 30 minutes of inactivity, you will be marked as AFK and moved to the lobby.
-      ↳ 3.1.2 - Using mechanics to extend this time is not allowed.
    ↳ 3.2 - Griefing or deliberately destroying bases is generally allowed on the JET server.
 However, all destruction is considered a declaration of war.
 Complete destruction is allowed, but if a less destructive method exists, it should be preferred.
       ↳ 3.2.1 - A base is only considered a base if it is actively used.
 A war camp near an enemy base is not considered a base.
       ↳ 3.2.2 - Outposts in other dimensions do not count as bases.